rustfs/docs.rustfs.com/docs/features/data-lake/index.md

 Modern data lakes and lakehouse architectures are built on modern object storage.
 This means they are built on RustFS.

 **RustFS provides a unified storage solution for modern data lakes/lakehouses that can run anywhere: private cloud, public cloud, colos, bare metal - even at the edge.
-Yes, fast, scalable, cloud-native and ready to go - batteries included.**
+Yes, fast, scalable, cloud-native and ready to go - fully integrated solution.**

 ![Data Lake Architecture](images/data-lake-architecture.png)